Are You Living a Life of Play and Rest? | Commitments of Conscious Leadership #9

 Of course don’t forget laughter, which is a key gauge of how much play is going on both by the leader and by the team.
 This is not sarcastic humor (which is actually a sign of unconscious leadership) but genuine playful laughter that is contagious and infectious, affecting those around you.

-People play differently so learn your particular style of play.
+People work and play differently so learn your particular style of play.
 Refer to Stuart Brown’s book, Play to identify which of the eight play personalities he lists is your dominant mode of play.
 When you consider which styles of play you most enjoy, then make it a point to see how you can enjoy more play in your life and with your team at work.

 Research has shown that despite how most people operate, firms whose employees rested for at least 30 minutes each day were up to 35% more productive.
 Rest and play are both often considered luxuries firms can’t afford, yet numerous studies are showing the opposite is true.